We have zero tolerance policy with regard to modern slavery and human trafficking.

 We are committed to monitoring, developing and improving our operations to combat slavery and human trafficking.

-As a member of the Mitsubishi Electric Group of companies, we apply the Mitsubishi Electric Group Conduct Guidelines1.
+As a member of the Mitsubishi Electric Corporation group of companies, we apply the Mitsubishi Electric Group Conduct Guidelines1.
 These include our continuing commitment to respect the law, to act with highest integrity, and always to conduct ourselves with respect for human rights.

-Mitsubishi Electric Air Conditioning Systems Europe Ltd. (“M-ACE”) is a wholly owned subsidiary of Mitsubishi Electric Corporation.
+Mitsubishi Electric Europe B.V. is a wholly owned subsidiary of Mitsubishi Electric Corporation.

-We rely on each Mitsubishi Electric Group Suppliers’ own risk assessment, verification and auditing processes and its contractual compliance requirements as applicable to its sub-contractors to support compliance within the procurement supply chain.
+We rely on each Mitsubishi Electric Group Supplier’s own Due Diligence processes for risk assessment and verification and its contractual compliance requirements as applicable to its sub-contractors to support compliance within the procurement supply chain.

-As part of these processes, M-ACE and the Mitsubishi Electric Group Supplier each apply the Mitsubishi Electric Group Conduct Guidelines and in particular the Group’s Corporate Ethics and Compliance Statement at page 6 of those Guidelines which states:
+As part of these processes, Mitsubishi Electric Europe B.V. and Mitsubishi Electric Group Supplier each apply the Mitsubishi Electric Group Conduct Guidelines and in particular the Group’s Corporate Ethics and Compliance Statement at page 5 of those Guidelines which states:

 Respect for Human Rights: